andylongshaw/serverless/readme.md

     > \<My Animal\>

+1. In the AWS console, navigate to the DynamoDB console and examine the \<My Animal\>CustomerTable ***CHECK_NAME***

+    > Items

-1. Replace the code in it with the example code from the repository
+1. In the AWS console, navigate to the Lambda console and replace the code in your microservice lambda with the example code from the repository

     > Open the file solutions/python/aws_lambda_wrapper.py